-3.1.3.5 Transaction Process for MGNREGS Beneficiary at the BC level
+3.4.2.5 Transaction Process for MGNREGS Beneficiary at the BC level

-The MGNREGS beneficiaries who were a part of the pilot project were paid by BC at their respective Panchayat.
+The MGNREGS beneficiaries who were a part of the pilot project were paid by BC at their Panchayat.
 The Panchayat officials provided information about the MGNREGS wages credited for the period to the BC and the beneficiaries.
-The beneficiaries have been approaching the BC for their payments.
-Beneficiaries provided their Aadhaar and gave the finger impression (bio-metric) on micro ATM.
-On successful authentication, the BC paid the beneficiaries the amount they want to withdraw along with the receipt of the transaction.
+The beneficiaries approached the BC for their payments.
+They provided their Aadhaar and gave the finger impression on the micro ATM.
+On authentication, the BC paid the beneficiaries the amount they want to withdraw along with the receipt of the transaction.
 In case a beneficiary wanted to deposit funds into their account, they handed over the amount to the BC who made the transaction on the micro ATM using their Aadhaar and fingerprint impression.
 At end of day all the debit and credit transactions done by the BC were reconciled by the bank and the amount due for the BC was generated.